-This small resort town is at the broad mouth of the Rio Mira, which is lined on both sides by sandy beaches.
+This small resort town is at the broad mouth of the Mira River, which is lined on both sides by sandy beaches.
 Overlooking the sea is an ivy-covered, late-16th-century fortress that protected Milfontes from the Algerian pirates who regularly terrorized the Portuguese coast.
 It was built on ancient Moorish foundations, because it was believed that the spirits there would ward off the pirates.
-Now the fortress is up for sale, as a result of Portugal's economic crisis.
-But Vila Nova de Milfontes is surviving in part with help from a new tourist draw, the Rota Vicentina hiking coast trail, which passes through here.
+One of the main draws is the coastal Rota Vicentina hiking trail, which passes nearby.

 Salt production here has nearly disappeared, but it was because of this mineral that Alcácer do Sal became one of Portugal's first inhabited sites.
 Parts...

 - 2 Hotels

 Alvito is a typical, sleepy Alentejo town on a low hill above the Odivelas River.
 Noted for its fortresslike 13th-century parish church, the town also...

 - 2 Restaurants

 - 1 Things To Do